-This one-pot Moroccan Lentil Soup is packed with big bold flavors, with just 300 calories and 14 grams of plant-based protein!
+This one-pot Moroccan Lentil Soup is packed with big bold flavors, with just 300 calories and close to 20 grams of plant-based protein!

 From October through May, I’m practically always down for a big bowl of soup.
 To me, there’s nothing better than throwing a bunch of ingredients in a pot and ending up with one delicious and simple recipe that I can eat all week long.
 And I LOVE a good lentil soup.

 If I see lentil soup on a menu, I will undoubtedly order it.
 As a matter of fact, this recipe is inspired by a Moroccan restaurant in the East Village of Manhattan, called Cafe Mogador.
 My husband and I went there on one of our first dates, and we continue to make the long trek down there whenever we want a special meal.
 Before visiting this cafe, I had never tried Moroccan food, but I was sold upon first bite.
 The food is so simple and homey, and it contains bold flavors, like harissa, cumin, and cinnamon.

 What is harissa?

 If you’ve never tried harissa before, be warned that it’s spicy.
 As a matter of fact, this soup has a little kick to it, but that’s what brings out the magnificent flavors.
 Harissa is a spicy chili paste, which usually also has garlic, olive oil and spices, like cumin, coriander, caraway and mint.

 It’s used in Middle Easter and North African Cooking.
 Harissa pairs really well with other everyday spices, like cumin and cinnamon.
 The spiciness actually brings out the other flavors, making the soup taste really robust and complicated (even though it isn’t).